This post may contain affiliate links. Please read our disclosure policy.

 A ladle full of baked potato soup with bacon, cheese and chives on top

-Why We Love Loaded Baked Potato Soup
+Why I Love This Baked Potato Soup Recipe

 • Broth – I like to use vegetable broth but chicken broth will also work.

 • Sharp Cheddar Cheese – Freshly grated, off the block.
+I don’t recommend pre-shredded cheese as it doesn’t melt well into the soup.

 collage of images showing the steps for making loaded baked potato soup